-INT 233 INDUSTRIAL MAINTENANCE, METAL WELDING AND CUTTING TECHNIQUES: 3 credits
+INT 233 - INDUSTRIAL MAINTENANCE, METAL WELDING AND CUTTING TECHNIQUES: 3 credit Prerequisite: Permission of instructor

 This course provides instruction in the fundamentals of acetylene cutting and the basics of SMAW welding needed for the maintenance and repair of industrial production equipment.
 Topics include oxy-fuel safety; choice of cutting equipment; proper cutting angles; equipment setup; cutting plate and pipe; hand tools; types of metal welding machines; rod and welding joints; and common welding passes and beads.
 Upon completion, students will demonstrate the ability to perform metal welding and cutting techniques necessary for repairing industrial production equipment.